Master in Dental Public Health (MDPH)

 In 2015 we created the biggest postgraduate scholarship fund that England has ever seen.
 Now we've put aside £1 million to fund talented new UK and EU postgraduate students in 2016.
 Don't miss out.
 Find out if you're eligible for one of our 100 scholarships.

-There is no formal closing date for UK applications.
-The start date is September 2016.
-Early enquiries and applications are encouraged.
+There is no formal closing date for applications.

 Please submit the following with your application: